 Unlike non-narrated transit buses, tour buses feature a trained naturalist who both drives the bus and narrates during the trip.

-Reservations and PricesReservations for bus trips are made through our bus concessionaire, Doyon/Aramark Joint Venture.
+Reservations for bus trips are made through our concessioner, Doyon/Aramark Joint Venture.
 You can buy tour bus tickets online or call 1-800-622-7275.

 Variations of this tour have been in existence since 1923, with the first concessioner offering bus trips as far as the road extended at that time.

 In 2024, the Tundra Wilderness Tour is a 5–5.5 hour excursion into the park with a certified driver-naturalist.
 This tour will guide you along the spectacular road corridor, promising different experiences every day, as Denali’s wildlife moves at its own pace and according to the seasons.
 Travel to the Murie Cabin near the East Fork River (Mile 43) to experience where Adolf Murie lived while conducting his famous research inside what was then known as Mount McKinley National Park!

 Wheelchair accessible buses are available, and all stops are wheelchair accessible.
 The schedule each day varies depending on demand, so there is no fixed, daily schedule.
 Contact the bus company for more details.

 Last updated: January 2, 2024